naomilee-wr/VHProcesses/ProcessesProcedures/Operations/DefectManagementMain.rst

 - `Customer Defects and Escalations Guidelines <../../SupplementaryGuidelines/DefectEscalationEnhReqMgmt/CustomerDefectsAndEscalation_SG.html>`_

+*Note: Team to identify additional Standards & Guidelines as applicable*

+- Defect publication standards?

-*Note: To be updated and reviewed for applicability*
+*Note: The following are Procedures from Vx7 Jive page.
+To be updated and reviewed for applicability*

 - `Defect Publication Guidelines <../../ProcessDocuments/Operations/DefectManagement/Vx-7 Defect Publication Guidelines.pptx>`_
-- Defect publication standards?

 |